terraform-linters/setup-tflint/README.md

 ## Outputs

 This action does not configure any outputs directly.
-However, when you set the `tflint_wrapper_enabled` input to `true`, the following outputs are available for subsequent steps that call the `tflint` binary:
+However, when you set the `tflint_wrapper` input to `true`, the following outputs are available for subsequent steps that call the `tflint` binary:

 - `stdout` - The STDOUT stream of the call to the `tflint` binary.